riplaboratory/Kanaloa/PrimerDocuments/WifiSpectrumRegulations/readme.md

 Because RF is very useful for wireless communication, in all countries around the world, the RF spectrum is controlled by the government.
 Here in the US, it is controlled by the FCC (Federal Communications Commission), therefore, we should be following the laws they outline.
 [A graphical depection of the RF frequency allocation in the US can be found here](https://www.ntia.doc.gov/files/ntia/publications/2003-allochrt.pdf).
 Only those frequency bands

 The Wi-Fi standard's most commonly-used frequency bands are:
- - 900 MHz (specifically 902 to 928 MHz) defined by 802.11ah
+ - 915 MHz (specifically 902 to 928 MHz) defined by 802.11ah
  - 2.4 GHz (specifically 2.390 to 2.450 GHz) defined by 802.11b/g/n/ax
  - 5 GHz (specifically 5.15 GHz to 5.35 GHz, and 5.47 GHz to 5.85 GHz(802.11a/h/j/n/ac/ax).

 There are also Wi-Fi standndards in 3.65 GHz (802.11y), 4.9 GHz (802.11j), 5.9 GHz (802.11p), and 60 GHz (802.11ad/ay); however, the FCC requires special radio licenses to use these frequencies.
-The 900 MHz, 2.4 GHz, and 5 GHz frequency bands are "amateur" bands that can be operated on without the need for a license.
-In this primer document, we will particularly discuss the regulations imposed on the 2.4 and 5 GHz frequency bands.
+The 915 MHz, 2.4 GHz, and 5 GHz frequency bands are "amateur" bands that can be operated on without the need for a license.
+In this primer document, we will particularly discuss the regulations imposed on these three frequencies.

 ## Terms